 How to make website on a low budget

 Making a website is expensive, it is not the coding that’s expensive it’s putting together content and coming up with the theme of the website which the theme is simply determining the font, color and look of the website.

 If you would like to own a website but you are on a tight budget, this are the steps to follow before calling a web developer.

 10- What’s your business all about

 its very important to take a pen and paper and write down a list of services product your business offer.
 From writing down your services or product you are selling a business owner has an idea of what their user or client visiting the website will see and buy into.

 09- About Us

 If you write down your business profile you are a step closer to completing a presentation of what you want the web developer to give you.
 As a business owner, it is very important to write down an about us content page which will give the user or the visitor of your website short brief business values and ethics.

 08- Pages for your website

 Determining how many pages your website must have it’s very important as this will allow the web designer clear guidance of what you want overall and your website visitors to understand your website.
 They are 4 common Pages that every website has 1 Home page 2 Services 3 About us and 4 Contact us and all of them are important in creating your site.

-The look of the website without rough draft the web designer might charge you an arm and a leg for the idea, the layout of your website is simply sketching where images and text will appear and and which colors will be used.
+The look of the website, without a rough draft the web designer might charge you an arm and a leg for the idea, the layout of your website is simply sketching where images and text will appear and and which colors will be used.

 06- Looking for a developer